fbpx

 2017

-• The Carisbrooke Hall entrance foyer was fully refurbished to allow for greater accessibility, inclusive of the installation of a new Vertical cabin platform lift between the basement and ground floors.
+• The Carisbrooke Hall entrance foyer was fully refurbished to allow for greater accessibility, inclusive of the installation of a new vertical cabin platform lift between the basement and ground floors.

 2018